mohammadaliawan/RB130/Assessment_Prep/study _gude_blocks.md

+For the topics shown below, you should be able to provide clear explanations, using code snippets as examples, and be able to identify these concepts within code snippets.

 Closures, binding, and scope
 How blocks work, and when we want to use them.
 Blocks and variable scope
-Write methods that use blocks and procs
-Understand that methods and blocks can return chunks of code (closures) Methods with an explicit block parameter
+Create custom methods that use blocks and procs Understand that methods and blocks can return chunks of code (closures) Methods with an explicit block parameter
 Arguments and return values with blocks